-During a jersey retirement ceremony prior to the Edmonton Oilers game against the New York Rangers at Rogers Place on Friday (Nov.
-5), Kevin Lowe’s No. 4 will finally take its rightful place in the rafters alongside the banners of his teammates from Edmonton’s dynasty era: Glenn Anderson, Paul Coffey, Grant Fuhr, Wayne Gretzky, Jari Kurri, and Mark Messier.
+During a jersey retirement ceremony prior to the Edmonton Oilers game against the New York Rangers at Rogers Place on Nov.
+5, 2021, Kevin Lowe’s No. 4 finally took its rightful place in the rafters alongside the banners of his teammates from Edmonton’s dynasty era: Glenn Anderson, Paul Coffey, Grant Fuhr, Wayne Gretzky, Jari Kurri, and Mark Messier.

 (The Oilers also have retired the number of Al Hamilton, a standout from the franchise’s days in the World Hockey Association, and raised banners honoring legendary coach/GM Glen Sather and iconic broadcaster Rod Phillips).